DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...It is really great, to develop it to such extent"

-Hearing how this place was made by people who escaped demons in fear, Kay imagined it would look miserable.
+Hearing how this place was made by people who escaped demons in fear, Kai imagined it would look miserable.
 But he was pleasantly surprised.
 People looked lively and full of life.